A Dungeon Master’s Guide to Riddles and Mysteries in 5e

 This is probably thanks to J.R.R.
 Tolkien and the famous exchange of riddles in the dark between Bilbo and Gollum.

-Wherever the impulse comes from, humans have been trying to stump one another with lateral thinking puzzles since the dawn of civilization.
 The oldest known riddle dates back to ancient Sumeria, making it potentially more than 6,000 years old.

 There is a house.
 One enters it blind and comes out seeing.
 What is it?